engineersamuel/vm_ama_example/README.md

 ssh -i ~/.ssh/id_rsa adminuser@vmIp
 ```

-To get the ip of the VM use: `az vm list-ip-addresses --name vmName --resource-group ama_test --out table`
+Note: The above ssh command is output as part of terraform output so you can copy and paste from your terminal.
+Alternatively to get the ip of the VM use: `az vm list-ip-addresses --name vmName --resource-group ama_test --out table`.

 ### Stress test